 Bermuda Activities and Attractions

 Renting a moped to tour the island is an absolute must, as is strolling through the historic towns of St. George (a UNESCO World Heritage Site) and Hamilton.
 You’ll also want to check out the Bermuda Maritime Museum at the Royal Naval Dockyard on Ireland Island for a glimpse into Bermuda’s maritime past.
+Sailing, golfing and tennis are other popular activities.

 - Top Bermuda Attractions